Eschatologue/CM_wiki/docs/chr-creation/create-your-character.md

 Write your character's level on your character sheet.
 Typically, a character starts at level 1 and advances in level by adventuring and gaining Experience Points (XP) or by **milestones**.

-**Write Your XP**{ .inl } Also record your Experience Points.
+**Write Your XP**{.inl} Also record your Experience Points.
 A level 1 character has 0 XP.

-**Starting at a Higher Level**{ .inl } Your DM might start you at a higher level.
+**Starting at a Higher Level**{.inl} Your DM might start you at a higher level.
 If you start at level 3 or higher, write your chosen subclass on your character sheet.
 See the “Starting at Higher Levels” section later in the chapter for more information.

 #### 1.2: Note Armour Training